Not to be too crude, but high gasoline prices are likely to stick around this summer

 Both state and local gasoline prices are now higher on average than they were a month ago.
 And a year ago in the Wooster-area and Ashland-area, regular gasoline was selling, on average, for $2.88 a gallon.

-Prices in the Wooster-Ashland areas on Wednesday ranged from a low of $3.99 a gallon in Rittman to a high of $4.35 a gallon at a station in Ashland, according to GasBuddy.com, a website that relies upon drivers to report the latest available pump prices.
+Prices in Tuscarawas County range from a low of $4.10 a gallon in Newcomerstown to a high of $4.29 in Sugarcreek, according to GasBuddy.com, a website that relies upon drivers to report the latest available pump prices.
 Gasoline pump prices were rising in the area, according to GasBuddy.

 Relief from fuel prices?: Is another stimulus check coming soon?
 Here's how Americans could get relief from rising gas prices